DeclanChidlow/vale.rocks/src/posts/halo-stats.ori.md

 {
 	title: "Examining My Halo Service Record"
 	description: "Statistics and data from my playing of the video games in the Halo series.
 My data extracted from Halo Waypoint combined with some light analysis.
 Covering the games in the Master Chief Collection and Halo Infinite.
 Kills, deaths, and how they all happened."
-	og_description: "&quot;Data retrieval was not a command directive.&quot;"
+	og_description: "'Data retrieval was not a command directive.'"
 	pub_time: "2026-09-05"
 	section: "Essay"
 	tags: ["gaming"]